+4.2.3 Population resize (i)

-3) Population resize (i): The last step in the initialization consists of eliminating the individuals in the examples population that do not cover any example.
-Finally, $pop{size}$ individuals are picked out from the examples population to build the initial population, and the iterative part of the algorithm starts.
+The last step in the initialization consists in eliminating those individuals of the examples population that do not cover any example.
+Finally, popsize individuals are picked out from the examples population to build the initial population, and the iterative part of the algorithm starts.

 This iterative part is repeated maxIterations times, and starts with the crossover and mutation of the individuals of the population.
 There is no selection.
 A couple of individuals is randomly picked up (all the individuals of the previous population have to be chosen once), individuals are crossed with probability $p_c$ , then mutated with probability $p_m$ , and finally added to the population.
-At the end of the process the population doubles the size of the previous population, as it contains the original individuals plus their offspring (due to crossover and mutation).
+At the end of the process the population will double the size of the previous population, as it will contain the original individuals plus their offspring (due to crossover and mutation).